Languages of the CIS countries

-This unofficial table is based on our personal experience since 2001 and shows in which country technical documentation is read with pleasure.
-It does not show any official languages of these states, but only the fact which translations in which languages we have delivered during these years.
-Nevertheless, we recommend that you first ask the end customer which language he prefers.
+The following unofficial table is based on our personal experience since 2001 and illustrates which countries prefer to read technical documentation in certain languages.
+It does not reflect the official languages of these states but rather indicates the languages into which we have translated documents over these years.
+Nonetheless, we recommend consulting with the end customer about their preferred language.

 Armenia | Armenian and Russian |